qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

   will result in better choice of page break location, but more wasted space at the bottom of frames.
 This is only used when :guilabel:`Use smart page breaks` is activated.
-* Activate |checkbox| :guilabel:`User stylesheet` to apply HTML styles that often is provided in cascading style sheet.
+* Activate |checkbox| :guilabel:`User stylesheet` to apply HTML styles that often is provided in cascading style sheets.
 An example of style code is provide below to set the fontsize of text included in paragraph tags ``<p>`` to 20 pixels.

   ..